 The lightkurve git repository is here.

-Below we list tutorials that will help first time users get to grips with using python, Lightkurve, and understading TESS data products.
+Below we list tutorials that will help first time users get to grips with using python, Lightkurve, and understanding TESS data products.
 Please note that these tutorials are written for Lightkurve v2.0.

 |Target Pixel File tutorial||Download||In this tutorial we learn about how to download TESS target pixel files from the archive, plot the data, access the metadata, and understand their properties and units.|